William Morris Hunt: Life and career

 William Morris Hunt died at the Isles of Shoals, New Hampshire, in 1879, apparently a suicide.
 Hunt had gone to the New Hampshire shore to recover from a crippling depression.
 But he continued to work, executing his last sketch three days before his death.
 His body was discovered by his friend, New Hampshire poet Celia Thaxter.

 His brother Richard Morris Hunt was a celebrated architect.
 Another brother, Leavitt Hunt, was a well-known photographer and attorney.
 A fourth brother, Jonathan, was a Paris physician who also committed suicide.

 The William Morris Hunt Library of the Boston Museum of Fine Arts is named in honor of this painter.
 (Hunt was a founding member of the Museum of Fine Arts' museum school).
 Following Hunt's death, his Harvard classmates and other Bostonians contributed to a fund to purchase many of his paintings and donate them to the Museum of Fine Arts.

 Aside from the Museum of Fine Arts, the Boston Athenaeum has a number of the artist's works in its collection, a gift of William Morris Hunt II.
 Also owning works by Hunt are New York City's Metropolitan Museum of Art, the Louvre Museum in Paris, the Musée d'Orsay in Paris, the Fine Arts Museums of San Francisco, the National Gallery of Art in Washington, D.C., the Addison Gallery of American Art at Hunt's alma mater Phillips Academy in Andover, Mass., the Bennington Museum, Vermont, the Bowdoin College Museum of Art, the Brooklyn Museum of Art, the Carnegie Museum of Art in Pittsburgh, the Currier Museum of Art in New Hampshire, the Harvard University Art Museums, Salem's Peabody Essex Museum, the Pennsylvania Academy of the Fine Arts and many others.

 In accordance with a long expressed desire, William Morris Hunt was buried at Prospect Hill cemetery in Brattleboro, Vermont, beside other family members.
 Two decades after Hunt's death, his former pupil Helen Mary Knowlton published her biography of the Boston painter entitled The Art-Life of William Morris Hunt.

-Morris sat for a full-length portrait by the artist Emanuel Leutze in Düsseldorf in 1864.
-Formerly part of the collection of Col. Leavitt Hunt at Elmshome in Vermont, the location of that portrait is now unknown.